milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes-2019-08-25.md

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/plastic-bag-ban.png)

-Another great map and use of annotations.
+Nice mixture of a bubble map (local bans) and choropleth with texture for future bans.
+Also the use of labels is great.
+Only adding state labels to the states that have bans.
+Not sure though why Austin and Laredo are labeled.
+Any idea? :)

 [https://www.nationalgeographic.com/environment/2019/08/map-shows-the-complicated-landscape-of-plastic-bans/](https://www.nationalgeographic.com/environment/2019/08/map-shows-the-complicated-landscape-of-plastic-bans/ "https://www.nationalgeographic.com/environment/2019/08/map-shows-the-complicated-landscape-of-plastic-bans/")